 The boom in digital consultations

-One significant consequence of the pandemic has been the accelerated adoption of digital healthcare services to support the national response to coronavirus.
+One significant consequence of the pandemic has been the accelerated adoption of digital healthcare IT services to support the national response to coronavirus.

 Remote hospital outpatient appointments have been shown to keep patients safe by reducing unnecessary travel and as of May 2020 there had been more than 79,000 consultations conducted remotely.
 The number of remote consultations started at around 200 per day but has rapidly increased to thousands per day.